Skip to main content

 I won't treat a problem that isn't there.

 Many consultations end with me saying your skin is fine; you do not need this.
-If that is not what you want to hear, I am the wrong doctor.
+If that is not what you came to hear, better to know at the consultation than after a treatment.

-I won't treat you if you won't listen.
+I won't treat you against my clinical judgement.

-If we agree on a plan and you change your mind between sessions, fine — we re-plan.
+If we agree on a plan and you change your mind between sessions, fine, we re-plan.
 But if you insist on a protocol I told you is wrong, I will refer you to someone else.
-It is a shared project.
-I do my part; you do yours.
+It is a shared project; the plan only works if both of us follow it.

 I won't do 'baby botox'.

 Can't find an answer?
-Write to me directly.
-I reply within 48 hours.
+Write to me.
+My team or I reply within 48 hours.

 Send a question